gautamshrinivas/MindMaps/terraform.md

   vpc_security_group_ids = [aws_security_group.mysql.id]
 }
 ```
-## How to use multiple providers with same name
+## How to use multiple providers with the same name
 -------------------------------------------
 ```
 #network.tf